Employment Contract Solicitors

 - Absence from work policy

-At Helix Law, we help employers draft their policies and offer a free employment contract.
+At Helix Law, we help employers draft their policies and employment contracts.
 Clients who sign up for the HR retainer will receive a staff handbook and contract of employment as part of the service.

-We also offer basic contracts that we draft online using our digital program.
-Our free version covers basic issues.
 If you need a high-level contract, we’ll draft one for a fixed fee of £350 plus VAT.
 For any questions regarding our employment contract options don’t hesitate to give us a call

 The Importance of The Employment Rights Act 1996